A quality sales organization is build on retention and a quality sales team structure.

 Lead generation is a practice handled by both marketing and sales, but each team has different qualification processes.
 Marketing qualified leads (MQLs) are processed before they enter the sales cycle, while sales qualified leads (SQLs) are already there.

 Team leads bridge the gap between sales reps and management.
-It may not sound useless, especially for smaller companies, but this position allows them to test management duties and establish business relationships.
+It may not sound important, especially for smaller companies, but this position allows them to build effective sales scorecards, test management duties, and establish business relationships.

 Team lead positions also give room to specialize in areas where reps are too busy to focus on.